-You’ve reached the research page for Ashley Keiser, a NatureNet Science Fellow with the University of Minnesota and The Nature Conservancy.
-I am an ecologist working at the interface of above- and below-ground communities.
-My interests include ecosystem ecology, biogeochemistry, soil ecology, climate change, and invasive species.
-Through my research program, I examine local, mechanism-driven questions, which have advanced ecological theory regarding microbial community function, and landscape-level biogeochemical inquiries that link ecosystem function with land management decisions.
-Overall, my work expands our understanding of how soil microbial communities function and interact with the environment, exhibited through carbon and nitrogen dynamics.
-This is critical for creating realistic C and N budgets at local and regional scales.
-Because this work examines biogeochemical effects across the landscape, it will help us to better understand impacts to hydrological and atmospheric systems as well as human populations.
-Ultimately, I hope that my work will contribute to more informed land-use and policy decisions.
+Our research spans the fields of ecosystem ecology, biogeochemistry, soil ecology, climate change, and invasive species.
+We examine local, mechanism-driven questions, which have advanced ecological theory regarding microbial community function, and landscape-level biogeochemical inquiries that link ecosystem function with land management decisions.
+Overall, our work expands our understanding of how soil microbial communities function and interact with the environment, exhibited through carbon (C) and nitrogen (N) dynamics.
+These interactions and how they change across space are critical for creating realistic C and N budgets at local and regional scales.
+Ultimately, we hope our research will help inform land-use and policy decisions.